DoctorMcKay/node-steam-user/README.md

 	- `loginKey` - If logging into an account with a login key, this is the account's login key
 	- `rememberPassword` - `true` if you want to get a login key which can be used in lieu of a password for subsequent logins. `false` or omitted otherwise.
 	- `logonID` - A number to identify this login.
 The official Steam client derives this from your machine's private IP (it's the `obfustucated_private_ip` field in `CMsgClientLogOn`).
 If you try to logon twice to the same account from the same public IP with the same `logonID`, the first session will be kicked with reason `SteamUser.EResult.LogonSessionReplaced`.
 Defaults to `0` if not specified.
+	- `machineName` - A string containing the name of this machine that you want to report to Steam.
+This will be displayed on steamcommunity.com when you view your games list (when logged in).
+	- `dontRememberMachine` - If you're providing an `authCode` but you don't want Steam to remember this sentryfile, pass `true` here.

+**v3.11.0 or later is required to use `machineName` or `dontRememberMachine`.**

 Logs onto Steam.
 The `CMClient`/`SteamClient` should **not** be already logged on, although as of v3.4.0 it can be connected.
 Omit the `details` object if you wish to login to an anonymous user account.